Phillip Island Tour

 Heading out to Penguin Parade, we begin our day at a Wildlife Park to meet some furry Australian favourites.
 Hand feed the kangaroos, see koalas and get up-close and personal with other native Australian wildlife.
 Travel to Phillip Island Nature Parks, known for its natural beauty, sandy beaches, rugged cliffs and unique wildlife experiences home to a colony of around 32,000 little penguins.
 Phillip Island Tour is one of the popular and must watch tourist attractions in Victoria.

-WWF Foundation Antarctic Journey free entry
+WWF Foundation Antarctic Journey entry included

 Come immerse yourself in a world-first interactive Antarctic experience located at the Nobbies Centre on Phillip Island.
 Valued at $18 this FREE additional activity takes our passengers on a virtual journey to the Southern Ocean and Antarctica, where they can engage in a multimedia experience unlike none other.
 As committed custodians, Autopia Tours are proud supporters of the WWF Foundation.
 Through wildlife awareness, we recognise our social responsibility to educate, implement and empower environmental change for future generations.